jfrog/bintray-scripts/usage-metrics/README.md

 To run the script, run `./total-repositories.sh`.

+Requirements:
-As this script requires the timeslice, below is an example of timeslice.json
+To run this script the user needs to provide BINTRAY_USERNAME, BINTRAY_APIKEY, BINTRAY_ORG in bintray.secrets.
+The user also needs to provide the timeslice.json, below is an example of timeslice.json

 `{
     "from":"2016-08-04T00:00:00.000Z",
     "to":"2016-08-05T00:00:00.000Z"
 }`

+In the end

 ![Main Menu Screenshot](doc/mainMenu.png)